boriskaus/MagmaThermoKinematics.jl/docs/src/man/numerics.md

 Where we made use of the fact that $\partial \phi_s/\partial t = -\partial \phi/\partial t$.
 This formulation is advantageous because it keeps the structure of the standard diffusion equation while automatically capturing latent heat release whenever $\partial\phi/\partial T \neq 0$ (i.e., within the two-phase region).
 As this latter effect is taken into account in an implicit manner, it is numerically more stable.

-An important point to keep in mind, though, is that $\partial\phi/\partial T$ should be *continous* throughout the domain, including at the solidus and liquidus to prevent numerical instabilities.
+An important point to keep in mind, though, is that $\partial\phi/\partial T$ should be *continuous* throughout the domain, including at the solidus and liquidus to prevent numerical instabilities.
 For this reason, the `GeoParams` package implements smoothening functions for any melting curve (as many parameterisations in use are discontinuous).

 ## Explicit Time Discretisation